-- (1) Mr. Zhang Jingzhang and Mr. Zhang Jianming were deemed under the SFO to be interested in 288,000,000 shares of the Company held by Premier Capital and 239,072,219 shares of the Company held by Cambridge Management, respectively. - (2) These Directors were deemed under the SFO to be interested in the respective shares of the Company held by their wholly-owned investment holding companies. - (3) Ms. Zhang Xiaofei, spouse of Mr. Guo Mingguang, beneficially owned 177,000 shares of the Company.
+(1) Mr. Zhang Jianming was deemed under the SFO to be interested in 292,759,000 shares of the Company held by Premier Capital and 239,072,219 shares of the Company held by Cambridge Management, respectively.

+These Directors were deemed under the SFO to be interested in the respective shares of the Company held by their wholly-owned investment holding

+Ms. Zhang Xiaofei, spouse of Mr. Guo Mingguang, beneficially owned 177,000 shares of the Company.
+(3)